saketjha34/saketjha34/README.md

 ### About Me:
 Student at National Institute of Technology Karnataka in Mangalore, India, I am deeply entrenched in the fascinating world of AI and data science.
-With a robust toolkit comprising scikit-learn, PyTorch, TensorFlow, NLTK, and a keen eye for data visualization, my expertise spans various domains.
-Specializing in computer vision and advanced models like RNNs, ResNets, and LSTMs, I showcase a profound understanding of Machine learning fundamentals.
-Moreover, my Mathematical acumen, encompassing linear algebra, matrix calculus, and vector calculus, reinforces my analytical prowess.
-Beyond the academic realm, I find solace in observing sports and games, a passion that enriches my multifaceted persona.

-In my academic pursuits, I emerge as a dedicated enthusiast, exploring the frontiers of generative AI and LLMs while honing my skills in mathematical intricacies.
-With an insatiable curiosity driving me forward, I represent a blend of academic rigor and diverse interests, embodying a spirit of continuous learning and exploration.

 ### Social media: 📡